WFR RECERTIFICATION Course Information

 Course Dates, Times, and Location

-- You can park in the nearby parking lot at North 16th and Lawrence Street (access from 18th and Union is easiest).
+- You can park in the nearby parking lot at North 14th and Union Street

 Projected Daily Schedule